A vaccine study in college students will help determine when it’s safe to take masks off

 The study could provide crucial knowledge about the ability of people with asymptomatic infections to spread the virus.
 Bits of data from large vaccine trials have suggested that people are protected against asymptomatic infections.
 Studies of the real-world use of vaccines in Israel and the United Kingdom bolster the case.
 Most recently, a study of about 4,000 health-care workers in the United States showed the Moderna and Pfizer-BioNTech vaccines were 90 percent protective against infections, including those without symptoms.

 But the health-care workers in the study swabbed their noses only once a week.
-Short-lived, asymptomatic infections might not be picked up by sporadic swabbing.
-And those infections might become a conduit for the virus to keep spreading.
+Short-lived, asymptomatic infections may not be picked up by sporadic swabbing.
+And those infections may become a conduit for the virus to keep spreading.
 That leaves open key questions, said Jasmine Marcelin, an infectious-disease physician at the University of Nebraska Medical Center and one of the leaders of the college campus study.

 A study using exhaustive contact tracing to definitively show that being vaccinated protects others could amplify reasons for people to get vaccinated.